Trey Mancini Player Props: Cubs vs. Nationals

 Trey Mancini At The Plate

-- Mancini is hitting .261 with two doubles, three home runs and five walks.
+- Mancini is batting .258 with two doubles, three home runs and six walks.

-- Mancini is batting .294 during his last outings and is riding a four-game hitting streak.

-- In 64.0% of his 25 games this season, Mancini has picked up at least one hit.
-He's also had six multi-hit games.

-- In 32.0% of his games this season, Mancini has picked up at least one RBI.
-In four of those games (16.0%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in three contests.
+- Mancini has an RBI in eight of 26 games this year, with multiple RBI in four of them.
+He has also driven in three or more of his team's runs in three contests.

-- In 28.0% of his games this season, he has scored at least once.
-And he's had four games with multiple runs (16.0%).
+- He has scored in seven games this season (26.9%), including multiple runs in four games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.